 It’s the number one question that all accountants get asked each year – what expenses can I claim in my tax return?

-The general rule is that in order for an expense to be allowable it must be directly related to the running of the business.
+The general rule is that for an expense to be allowable it must be directly related to the running of the business.
+For example:

 What expenses can be claimed:

 - Any goods that you buy for resale